Living Room Ideas and Designs

-This is an example of a medium sized rural open plan living room in London with white walls, light hardwood flooring and beige floors.
+This is an example of a contemporary living room in London with white walls, light hardwood flooring and a built-in media unit.

-Inspiration for a classic formal living room with white walls, medium hardwood flooring, a standard fireplace and brown floors.
+Inspiration for a victorian formal enclosed living room in Other with beige walls, dark hardwood flooring, a standard fireplace, a stone fireplace surround, no tv and brown floors.